 Figure 4.4.
-Bar graphs for Basin 11 reported SSOs during 2012-2015 by SSO type.
+Bar graphs for Basin 11 reported SSOs during 2012-2016 by SSO type.

 To observe SSO trends across the various causes, bar graphs were created for each cause (Figure 4.4).
-The four-year period is relatively short to identify trends, so these observations should be considered relatively weak.
-The number of events and estimated volume appear relatively constant for FROG.
-Lift station failures also appeared to stable with regard to the number of events while the estimated volume fluctuated across the period.
-Collection system failure and WWTF operations appear to suggest possible improvement, with one particularly notable spike in volume found in 2012 in the collection system.
-Blockage reported as other and I/I, suggest the influence in climate for the region that transitioned from drought to a higher precipitation period between 2012 and 2015.
+The five-year period is relatively short to identify trends, so these observations should be considered relatively weak.
+The number of events and estimated volume appear relatively constant for blockages.
+Infrastructure failures also appeared to be relatively stable collection system and WWTF operation failures appear to suggest possible improvement, with one particularly notable spike in volume found in 2012 in the collection system.
+Compared to other areas of the Houston Region, infrastructure failures in Basin 11 make up a higher proportion of reported SSOs.
+Blockage reported as other and I/I, suggest the influence in climate for the region that transitioned from drought to a higher precipitation, including several flooding events, during the period between 2012 and 2016.